trag1c/crossandra/README.md

 # Crossandra
-Crossandra is a simple tokenizer operating on enums with a decent amount of configuration.
+Crossandra is a fast and simple tokenizer operating on enums with a decent amount of configuration.

 ## Installation
 Crossandra is available on PyPI and can be installed with pip, or any other Python package manager: